 The birth of a baby with any physical difference is stressful.
 A disorder of sex development is additionally overwhelming because of the rareness of these conditions and the possible initial uncertainty about gender.
 Often these are conditions that parents have never read about or encountered before.

-Disorders of sex development (DSD) is a category of many different medical conditions - sometimes the sexual anatomy of a child does not develop normally, while in other children the difference is in the chromosomes or hormones.
+Disorders of sex development (DSD) is a category that includes many different medical conditions - sometimes the sexual anatomy of a child does not develop normally, while in other children the difference is in the chromosomes or hormones.
 These conditions may occur in both boys and girls.

 At the University of Michigan C.S.
-Mott Children’s Hospital, we know that each child with a DSD is unique, and that each family brings different concerns and needs.
-Our team of providers specializes in diagnosing and managing DSD conditions in infants, children and adolescents, providing seamless transition of care into adulthood.
+Mott Children’s Hospital, we know that each child with a DSD is unique, and that each family has different concerns and needs.
+Our team of providers specializes in diagnosing and managing DSD conditions in infants, children, and adolescents, providing seamless transition of care into adulthood.